rodosilva/newPosts/Terraform-Associate/index.md

 It is a `JSON` data structure.
 Every little detail is contained.
 It is a source of truth.

 After a `terraform plan` the `terraform.tfstate` is refreshed.
 This can be bypassed by using `terraform apply -refresh=false`

+The state file contains information about the resources managed by Terraform, not the variables used in the configuration.
+Therefore, the variable name cannot be found in the state file for easy searching

 Sensitive Data is contained in the `terraform.tfstate` so it should not be included on Version Control such as `GitHub`